aaronkyle/social-development/terms/fpic.md

 >The international workshop on free, prior informed consent sponsored by the Permanent Forum in 2005 highlighted that there are widely different views about the content and application of any such principle amongst states and indigenous peoples, and discussions about it in other international forums (such as WIPO and the CBD) are still ongoing.
 It is therefore premature to refer to the conclusions of the workshop as reflecting “a common understanding of free, prior informed consent”.

 Over the past decade, the international community has continued to struggle with defining FPIC.
-International human rights discourse link the principal to earlier legal and policy "consent" madates&mdash;thereby conflating previously distinct formulations of the right to "consent" by reference in discussions of "FPIC".
+International human rights discourse links the principle to earlier legal and policy "consent" mandates&mdash;thereby conflating previously distinct formulations of the right to "consent" by reference in discussions of "FPIC".

-For example, the past UN Committee on the Elimination of Racial Discrimination (‘CERD’) decision to adopt recomendations on State obligations and indigenous rights refers to their **‘informed consent’**:
+For example, the past UN Committee on the Elimination of Racial Discrimination (‘CERD’) decision to adopt recommendations on State obligations and indigenous rights refers to their **‘informed consent’**:

 > ensure that members of indigenous peoples have rights in respect of effective participation in public life and that no decisions directly relating to their rights and interests are taken without their informed consent